 By heating water directly from the mains, it removes the need for a cold water tank and a hot water storage cylinder – both of which take up additional space.

 Small combi boilers boast a power output spanning 24kW – 28kW.
 Since these devices can provide heating and hot water, they feature two sole heat output ratings.

 The difference between a small combi boiler and a compact boiler

 Most are under the impression a compact and gas combi boiler is the same.
 However, in the world of boilers, they boast very different features.

-Two of the most renowned small boilers available today include the Worcester Bosch CDi Compact Combi Boiler and the Greenstar 25i Combi Boiler.
+Two of the most renowned small boilers available today include the Worcester Bosch CDi Compact Combi Boiler and the Worcester Bosch Greenstar 4000 combi boiler.

 A compact boiler, unlike a combi boiler, is determined by its dimensions.
 This isn’t to say certain brands of small boilers aren’t compact too, it simply means compact boilers are designed specifically with smaller properties in mind – especially city centre apartments with limited space.

 Compact boilers are therefore the perfect choice for customers searching for a boiler that will neatly stow away in a small space, such as in a kitchen cupboard.

 The Worcester Bosch 2000 combi boiler is a great option for apartments, flats and small homes with 1-2 bedrooms.

 The benefits of using a small combi boiler for your hot water